Locally nilpotent skew extensions of rings: Locally nilpotent skew extensions

-By Theorem 2.4 of \cite{BG3} we know that if $R$ is a semiprime Goldie ring, then for any set $X$ of noncommuting variables and sequences $\G=\{\sigma_x\}_{x\in X}$, $\D=\{\delta_x\}_{x\in X}$ of automorphisms and skew derivations of $R$ the free skew extension $R[X; \G,\D]$ is semiprimitive.
+In \cite[Theorem 2.4]{BG3} it is proved that if $R$ is a semiprime Goldie ring, then for any set $X$ of noncommuting variables and sequences $\G=\{\sigma_x\}_{x\in X}$, $\D=\{\delta_x\}_{x\in X}$ of automorphisms and skew derivations of $R$, the free skew extension $R[X; \G,\D]$ is semiprimitive.
 As a consequence we obtain